Consumer Medicine Information

 undergo dialysis using certain high-flux membranes.

-are diabetic or have kidney problems and are being treated with aliskiren-containing medications (a medication also used to
+are diabetic or have kidney problems and are being treated with aliskiren-containing medicines or a group of medicines known

 are pregnant or intend to become pregnant.

 Ramace may affect your developing baby if you take it during pregnancy.